 Pain News Network is a 501(c)(3) non-profit, independent online news source for information and commentary about chronic pain and pain management.
 Our mission is to raise awareness about chronic pain, and to connect and educate pain sufferers, caregivers, healthcare providers and the public about the pain experience.
+We currently reach about 100,000 people (unique readers) each month.

 It is estimated that 1.5 billion people worldwide have suffered from chronic pain --- including about 100 million Americans.
 Although chronic pain is a common experience, many pain sufferers feel isolated and misunderstood by their doctors, co-workers, family and friends.
 Many also go untreated or under-treated by the healthcare system.